ItamarRocha/StockMarketPy/README.md

 Gathers all the stocks closing prices into one dataframe.

 * #### 6.Correlation.py
-After executing the last script, it plots the correlation between each stock
+After executing the last script, it plots the correlation between each stock.

-* #### 7.
+* #### Work_in_progress
+Folder with drafts and attempts that werent really sucessfull yet, and are not documented well.

 ### License